 5. Rapid Refueling

 Filling a hydrogen fuel cell or ICE vehicle can be quite fast in minutes, similar to refueling a conventional gasoline car.
-This is an advantage over battery electric vehicles that typically require longer charging times.
+This is an advantage over battery electric vehicles that typically require longer charging times and thus hydrogen plays a key role in sustainable or decarbonizing transport industry.

 6. Abundant Source